 Firmware 188.8.131.5272 or 184.108.40.20618

 - VVX 350

 Firmware 5.1.5 or higher

 - Obi for Dialpad 300 ATA 3.1.2 or higher

 Your Dialpad service may also be available through a variety of other SIP-based IP phones, clients, and adapters that may not be listed or provided—reach out to your account executive and/or our support team to get a better sense of feature parity with your device.

-While customers can bring their own device (BYOD) to Dialpad, keep in mind that only devices directly purchased through Dialpad will come with pre-configured firmware, zero-touch provisioning as well as offer the full range of Dialpad features.
+While customers can bring their own device (BYOD) to Dialpad, keep in mind that only devices directly purchased through Dialpad will come with pre-configured firmware, zero-touch provisioning, as well as offering the full range of Dialpad features.